-Research and development expenses were \$19,901 and \$11,235 for the years ended December 31, 2007 and 2006, respectively.
-The increase of \$8,666 was primarily due to the expansion of product development activities associated with developing new product grades and formulations for prospective customers, increased pre-commercial manufacturing of Mirel to support market development activities, and increases in research and development personnel for polymer science and engineering to support our collaborative agreement with ADM.
-Employee payroll and benefits related expenses, including stock-based compensation, for the year ended December 31, 2007 was \$7,200 as compared to \$3,997 during the respective period in 2006.
-The expenses related to pre-commercial manufacturing increased to \$6,599 during the year ended December 31, 2007 as compared to \$3,522 during the respective period in 2006.
+Research and development expenses were \$24,667 and \$19,901 for the years ended December 31, 2008 and 2007, respectively.
+The increase of \$4,766 was primarily due to increased activity related to product development activities associated with developing new product grades and formulations for prospective Mirel customers, and increased personnel to support our microbial and plant research programs.
+Research and development payroll and benefits related expenses, including stock-based compensation, increased by \$2,245 for the year ended December 31, 2008 to \$9,445 compared to \$7,200 for the year ended December 31, 2007.
+Depreciation expense increased by \$1,681 to \$2,858 for the year ended December 31, 2008 as compared to \$1,177 for the year ended December 31, 2007.
+The increase in depreciation is primarily attributable to leasehold improvements in our pre-commercial manufacturing facility which were placed in service during December of 2007.
+In addition, we purchased depreciable equipment during 2008 to support our microbial and plant science programs.